bitswift/Velvet/README.md

 # License

-Velvet is released under the 3-clause BSD license.
+Velvet is released under a modified version of the 3-clause BSD license.
 See the LICENSE file for more information.